Yvad60/blog-code-references/README.md

-## Set up ESLint, Prettier and Husky in a React project
+## Setup Tailwind CSS in a React project configured from scratch

-This branch contains code mentioned in the article named `Setup Jest and React Testing Library in a React project`.
-The article is linked [HERE](https://dev.to/yvad60/setup-jest-and-react-testing-library-in-a-react-project-a-step-by-step-guide-1mf0)
+This branch contains code mentioned in the article named `Setup Tailwind CSS in a React project configured from scratch`.
+The article is linked [HERE](https://dev.to/yvad60/setup-tailwind-css-in-a-react-project-configured-from-scratch-a-step-by-step-guide-2jc8)